jchultarsky101/pcli/README.md

 Usage: pcli [OPTIONS] --tenant <tenant> <COMMAND>

 Commands:
-  sysinfo                           Prints details of the current host system token                             Obtains security access token from the provider invalidate                        Invalidates the current access token model                             Reads data for a specific model reprocess                         Reprocesses a specific model delete-model                      Deletes a specific model model-meta                        Reads the metadata (properties) for a specific model models                            Lists all available models in a folder assembly-tree                     Reads the model's assembly tree match-model                       Matches all models to the specified one match-scan                        Scan-match all models to the specified one match-folder                      Matches all models in a folder to other models label-folder                      Labels models in a folder based on KNN algorithm and geometric match score as distance delete-folder                     Deletes a specific folder assembly-bom                      Generates flat BoM of model IDs for model status                            Generates a tenant's environment status summary upload                            Uploads a file to Physna upload-model-meta                 Reads metadata from an input CSV file and uploads it for a model specified by UUID match-report                      Generates a match report for the specified models folders                           Lists all available folders create-folder                     Creates a new folder properties                        Lists all available metadata propertie names and their IDs create-image-classifier           Creates a new image classifier image-classifiers                 Lists all available image classifiers image-classification-predictions  Read the list of classification predictions for an image by given image classifier image-search                      Search for 3D model based on 2D image (image identification) geo-classifiers                   Lists all available geo classifiers geo-labels                        Lists all available geo classifier labels geo-classifier-predictions        Searches for all models in a folder that are predicted to belong to a specified class help                              Print this message or the help of the given subcommand(s)
+  sysinfo                     Prints details of the current host system token                       Obtains security access token from the provider invalidate                  Invalidates the current access token model                       Reads data for a specific model reprocess                   Reprocesses a specific model delete-model                Deletes a specific model model-meta                  Reads the metadata (properties) for a specific model models                      Lists all available models in a folder assembly-tree               Reads the model's assembly tree match-model                 Matches all models to the specified one match-scan                  Scan-match all models to the specified one match-folder                Matches all models in a folder to other models label-folder                Labels models in a folder based on KNN algorithm and geometric match score as distance delete-folder               Deletes a specific folder assembly-bom                Generates flat BoM of model IDs for model status                      Generates a tenant's environment status summary upload                      Uploads a file to Physna upload-model-meta           Reads metadata from an input CSV file and uploads it for a model specified by UUID match-report                Generates a match report for the specified models folders                     Lists all available folders create-folder               Creates a new folder properties                  Lists all available metadata propertie names and their IDs image-search                Search for 3D model based on 2D image (image identification) geo-classifiers             Lists all available geo classifiers geo-labels                  Lists all available geo classifier labels geo-classifier-predictions  Searches for all models in a folder that are predicted to belong to a specified class help                        Print this message or the help of the given subcommand(s)

 Options:
   -t, --tenant <tenant>  Your tenant ID (check with your Physna admin if not sure)